-8.1 Buildings' unit cost rates above are inclusive of service plant typically found in subjects covered by this Practice Note.
-Rateable items of plant and machinery not already reflected in these rates should be dealt with in terms of the Valuation for Rating (Plant & Machinery) (Scotland) Regulations 2000 (as amended) and valued R 2017 PBC PN 10 Page 5 of 6 Pages with reference to the Rating Cost Guide.
+8.1 Building's unit cost rates above are inclusive of service plant typically found in subjects covered by this Practice Note.
+Rateable items of plant and machinery not already reflected in these rates should be dealt with in terms of the Valuation for Rating (Plant & Machinery) (Scotland) Regulations 2000 (as amended) and valued with reference to the Rating Cost Guide Scotland.